dzmitry-lahoda/lahoda-xyz/what-helps.md

 # What helps?

-- music, mostly text free, not hard
+- music, mostly text free, not hard, constant search for novelty in it
-- walk into the woods
+- walk into the woods, highlands